The Waiting Week for Temporary Disability, Explained

 We know that no one wants to wait to get their money.

-However, by law, the Temporary Disability and Family Leave Insurance programs have an unpaid week built into them—a period commonly called the “waiting week.”
+However, by law, the Temporary Disability Insurance program has a week built into it that is initially unpaid—a period called the “waiting week.”

 We pay benefits starting on the eighth day of disability.
 The first seven days of payment (known as the waiting week) is held until you meet one condition: your unpaid leave continues for a total of 22 days or more.

 If your disability continues that long, you will be paid retroactively for the first 7 days.